48 Hours in Inverness and Loch Ness

 16:00 HEAD OUT DOLPHIN SPOTTING

 While you may not have found Nessie earlier in the day, you have the chance to spot magnificent bottlenose dolphins!
 Climb aboard one of the boats run by Dolphin Spirit, which will take you out into the Inner Moray Firth for potential sightings.

 Head back into Inverness to try out one of MacGregors Bar’s set beer menus.
 Each order is set so that each drink compliments the next in its flavour profile, and all have been handpicked to represent the bar’s featured Scottish breweries.

 The city is packed with brilliant live music options if you wish to continue your night out after dinner.
 Johnny Foxes & The Den is a traditional Scottish pub with live music every night and its wine bar and nightclub, The Den, offers live music alongside DJs and dancing until 3am.
 Award-winning Hootananny is a great place to go for a traditional Scottish folk music programme and weekly ceilidh parties (upstairs is its sister venue Mad Hatters, which specialises in live rock music).
-Elsewhere The Market Bar also hosts live folk music and Gellions Bar is home to one of the longest-established Saturday ceilidhs in Inverness city centre.
+Elsewhere The Market Bar also hosts live folk music and Gellions Bar is home to one of longest-established Saturday Ceilidhs in Inverness city centre.

-Inverness has its own international airport; direct flights are daily from Heathrow and there are flights available year-round from London Gatwick, London Luton, Manchester, Birmingham, Bristol and Belfast.
+Getting there: Inverness has its own international airport; direct flights are daily from Heathrow and there are flights available year-round from London Gatwick, London Luton, Manchester, Birmingham, Bristol and Belfast.
 Inverness Station receives direct, fast services from Glasgow Queen St, Edinburgh Waverley (both three-and-a-half hours) and London Euston (11.5 hours on the overnight Caledonian Sleeper service, which you can book up to 12 months in advance).